Draggie306/CheatSheets/GCSE/source/Comp Sci Paper 2.md

 ### Operators

 There are comparison and arithmetic operators.
-(They will give the boolean value of `True` if their criteria are met)
+(They will give the Boolean value of `True` if their criteria are met)

 #### Comparison operators: